Physician Associate Studies MSc

 Overview

-Physician Associates (PAs) are healthcare professionals with a generalist medical education.
-They work alongside doctors, physicians, GPs and surgeons.
-PAs provide medical care as an integral part of the multidisciplinary team.
+Physician Associates (PAs) are healthcare professionals with a generalist medical education who work alongside physicians, GPs and surgeons and provide medical care as an integral part of the multidisciplinary team.

-The course draws on Newcastle University’s considerable excellence in medical training.
-This is in association with Health Education North East.
+The course draws on Newcastle University’s considerable excellence in medical training and is in association with Health Education North East.

 You'll develop core knowledge in preparation for the clinical workplace.
 This will include appropriate knowledge of: